 An important part of BIEN's mission of promoting global-scale research on plant distribution and function is to develop tools for merging and standardizing data.
 A principal goal of BIEN is to model geographic distributions and estimate range sizes for the majority of New World plant species, using specimen collections, ecological inventories and regional checklists as inputs.
 This challenge has lead to the development of ground breaking informatics solutions including:

 - The Taxonomic Name Resolution Service – Standardize your plant names here.
 The TNRS is a critical tool for integration of any botanical data.
 Click here for the TNRS publication.
 Nature featured the TNRS in a News & Views story.
 New sources are being added to the TNRS so stay tuned for more updates.
+Several algorithms underlie the TNRS and you can read more about them here.

 - Native Species Resolver – This specimen record of Cattleya skinneri in Peru, is it native or introduced?
 Ask the NSR!
 Currently, the NSR can be accessed via a web service and in batch mode (shell access to server required).
 A public web interface is coming soon.

 - Plant-O-Matic – Plants for the people!
 A free mobile phone app for iPhone, Plant-O-Matic uses the GPS of the users phone to generate a personalized species list of all plant species that are found nearby.
 The app accesses the ~ 100,000 plant ranges in the New World to allow the user to explore the taxonomic, functional diversity around them.
 It provides links to images and additional information regarding each species.
+Read more about Plant-O-Matic in the publication.
+Download the app here.

 - Veg-X, A new vegetation data exchange standard for botanical data, click here and here to learn more.